barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 ## Synopsis

 The Barchart Alert Service communicates using JSON data.
-We send JSON objects to the backend and we receive JSON objects in response.
+We send JSON objects to the backend and we receive JSON objects in response. **This section describes the schema for these JSON objects.**

 The top-level object is called an  _"alert"_.
 Here is a visualization of an alert, showing important component structures: